 Welcome to the Juliette Gordon Low Birthplace.
 Maybe you’ve heard the story of how Girl Scouts of the USA began.
 In 1911, Juliette Gordon Low met Robert Baden Powell, the English founder of Boy Scouts, at a party in London.
 He told her about a new sister organization for Boy Scouts in England, started by his sister Agnes, called Girl Guides.

 Juliette Low started working with the Girl Guides and liked it so much she decided to bring the idea back to her hometown of Savannah, Georgia in 1912.
-She called up her cousin and said, “Come right over, I’ve got something for the girls of Savannah, all of America, and all the world and we’re going to start it tonight!”
+She called up her cousin and said, “Come right over.
+I’ve got something for the girls of Savannah, all of America, and all the world and we’re going to start it tonight!”
 The group was originally called Girl Guides, but American girls preferred to call themselves “Scouts.”
 The name was changed to Girl Scouts in 1913.

 But the Girl Scout story really starts in this house, with a little girl who was born here in 1860.
 Like most people, her story is complicated.
 She had strengths, skills, and advantages that made her just the right person to start Girl Scouts.
 But she also had limitations and obstacles that stood in her way.

 You are standing in one of the four original bedrooms of the house.
 Sarah and William Gordon bought this house in 1831.
-You can see pictures of them from the early 1800s on the table, both with dark hair and dark eyes.
+You can see pictures of them from the early 1800s on the side table, both with dark hair and dark eyes.
 These were Juliette Gordon Low’s grandparents.
 The Gordons were an influential family with money from land, railroads, cotton, and enslaved labor.

 Above the fireplace is a silhouette, a picture made with cut black paper on a light background.
 It shows Juliette’s grandfather with other board members of the Central of Georgia Railroad, which was built to carry cotton to the port of Savannah.
 He served as its first President and oversaw its construction by immigrants and enslaved people.